 16. Clean your cutting board thoroughly with vinegar.
 White Vinegar is inexpensive, but it is also a great cleaning product for the kitchen to remove dirt and mildew.
 Vinegar is also a natural solution that fights bacteria.
 Spray your cutting board with vinegar before washing with soap.

 17. A Microplane Grater is perfect to have in the kitchen.
-One of the best gadgets you will ever one is a Microplane Grater.
+One of the best gadgets you will ever have is a Microplane Grater.
 This great gadget can be used to grate lemon, lime, ginger, nutmeg, and even cheese.

 18. It’s always good to have lemon or lime around.
-Looking for ways to enhance your stews, vegetables, and meat flavors, add a few drops of fresh lemon juice.
+Looking for ways to enhance your stews, vegetables, and meat flavors?
+Add a few drops of fresh lemon juice.
 You may also use lime, but be aware that the taste is more pungent than lemon.